Apple iPhones get bigger and pricier, Watch turns to health

 The U.S. Food and Drug Administration said it worked with Apple to develop apps for the Apple Watch and has been taking steps to ease the regulatory pathway for companies seeking to create digital healthcare products.

+"This does have a lot of potential for patients," said Dr. Michael Valentine, president of the American College of Cardiology and a cardiologist at Central Health in Lynchburg, Virginia.
+"Clinicians face patients every day with palpitations, rapid heart rates, and other symptoms," and the doctors want a more portable monitoring and recording system.

+BMO Capital Markets analyst Joanne Wuensch added that physicians would be unlikely to make medical treatment based on data from the watch, though it could encourage patients to see cardiologists.

-"This is a pretty big deal," said healthcare tech analyst Ross Muken at Evercore.
-"This update really establishes the company’s increasing efforts to push the watch as a serious medical device.
-Apple seems to be diving into heart disease first, the most common cause of death around the world, making serious moves as a health company."
+Healthcare technology analyst Ross Muken at Evercore said many companies were developing monitoring devices.
+"This update really establishes the company’s increasing efforts to push the watch as a serious medical device," he said of Apple.

-Shares of fitness device rival Fitbit Inc fell 6.9 percent after the Series 4 announcement.
+Shares of fitness device rival Fitbit Inc fell 6.9 percent after the Series 4 announcement on Wednesday.

-Apple's event was held at the Steve Jobs Theater at its new circular headquarters in Cupertino, California, named after the company's co-founder who wowed the world with the first iPhone in 2007.
+Apple's event was held at the Steve Jobs Theater in its new circular headquarters in Cupertino, California, named after the company's co-founder who wowed the world with the first iPhone in 2007.

 Executives made no mention of a wireless charging mat, or content deals for Apple TV, as some industry analysts had expected.